 - Pave the way for the future

 As you read this article, you’ll get answers to questions like…

-- What are the most common objections to being featured in a case study.
+- What are the most common objections to being featured in a case study?

 1. Clearly establish what’s in it for them

-Most people who say they can’t get client buy-in have given up before they’ve even started.
+Most people who say they can’t get client buy-in have given up before they’ve even asked.
 They’ve decided it won’t work, and in a self-fulfilling prophecy kind of way, they’re right.
 In fact, even companies that produce consistently amazing results and have an outstanding rapport with their clients often fall flat on their faces when it comes to securing buy-in.

 What these people don’t understand is that if they tweaked their pitching process just a little bit, getting client buy-in wouldn’t be like pulling teeth.